Min-Sun Kim

 Research

-I received a PhD degree from the Department of Communication at Michigan State University and have specialized in the area of intercultural communication, social influence, and human-machine communication.
-I have written books, including Non-Western Perspectives on Human Communication (Sage, 2002), Changing Korea: Implications for Culture and Communication (Peter Lang, 2008), Intelligent Machines as Racialized Other: Toward Authentic Encounters (Peter Lang, forthcoming), and co-edited Hanryu: Its Influence in Asia and Beyond (Seoul National University Press, 2011).
-I served as the Editor of Korean Studies, a journal published by the Center for Korean Studies at UH Mānoa, Chair of the Intercultural Communication Division of the International Communication Association, President of the Korean American Communication Association, and the Fulbright Specialist Scholar in the Department of World Cultures at the University of Helsinki, Finland.
+My research revolves around intercultural communication, social influence, and human-machine communication.
+Noteworthy publications include “Non-Western Perspectives on Human Communication” (Sage, 2002) and “Changing Korea: Implications for Culture and Communication” (Peter Lang, 2008).
+I have a forthcoming book titled “Intelligent Machines as Racialized Other: Toward Authentic Encounters” (Peter Lang) and co-edited “Hanryu: Its Influence in Asia and Beyond” (Seoul National University Press, 2011).
+In the realm of editorial responsibilities, I have served as the Editor of Korean Studies at the Center for Korean Studies, UH Mānoa.
+Additionally, I served as the Chair of the Intercultural Communication Division at the International Communication Association, President of the Korean American Communication Association, and Fulbright Specialist Scholar in the Department of World Cultures at the University of Helsinki, Finland.